 In our book, The Smart Stepfamily Marriage, David Olson and I review five stages of trust previously identified by Patricia Schiff Estess (in her own book, Money Advice for Your Successful Remarriage).

-The Lay-It-On-the-Table Stage.
-Couples painfully express their concerns to each other, feeling it’s OK to be honest, to argue about spending priorities and to speak candidly about their feelings, frustrations and fears surrounding finances.
+Couples painfully express their concerns to each other, feeling it’s okay to be honest, to argue about spending priorities and to speak candidly about their feelings, frustrations, and fears surrounding finances.
 A foundation of trust is being laid, albeit roughly.

-The Getting-It-Together Stage.
 The couple has arrived at a mutually agreed upon lifestyle and has established an effective method of handling finances and making financial decisions.
-This doesn’t necessarily mean that they’ve commingled funds, just that they have agreed on contributions—both monetary contributions and contributions of time—and that they have a system in place for managing both jointly owned and separately owned property.
+This doesn’t necessarily mean that they’ve commingled funds.
+Just that they have agreed on contributions—both monetary contributions and contributions of time—and that they have a system in place for managing both jointly owned and separately owned property.